jadijadi/lpic1book/content/1024_use_debian_package_management.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jtwbweigRxo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Some people think that on GNU/Linux we have to compile all the software we need manualy.
-This is not the case in 99% of cases and never have been the case in last 20 years.
-GNU/Linux is the preceedor of what we call App Store these days.
-All major distros do have huge archives of pre-compiled software called their _repositories_ and some kind of a **package manager** software which takes care of searching these repositories, installing software from them, finding dependencies and installing them, resolving conflicts and updating the system and installed softwares.
-Debian based distros use `.deb` files as their "packages" and uses tools like `apt-get`, `dpkg`, `apt` and other tools to manage them.
+Some people think that on GNU/Linux we have to compile all the software we need manually.
+This is not the case in 99% of cases and never has been the case in the last 20 years.
+GNU/Linux is the predecessor of what we call the App Store these days.
+All major distros do have huge archives of pre-compiled software called their _repositories_ and some kind of a **package manager** software that takes care of searching these repositories, installing software from them, finding dependencies, installing them, resolving conflicts, and updating the system and installed software.
+Debian-based distros use `.deb` files as their "packages" and use tools like `apt-get`, `dpkg`, `apt`, and other tools to manage them.

 Debian packages are names like `NAME-VERSION-RELEASE_ARCHITECTURE.deb`; say `tmux_3.2a-4build1_amd64.deb`.

 ### Repositories
-But where did this package came from?
-How the OS knew where to look for this deb package?
+But where did this package come from?
+How does the OS know where to look for this deb package?
 The answer is **Repositories**.
-Each distro has its own repository of packages.
-It can be on a Disk, A network drive, a collection of DVDs or most commonly, a network address on the Internet.
+Each distro has its repository of packages.
+It can be on a Disk, A network drive, a collection of DVDs, or most commonly, a network address on the Internet.

 On debian systems, the main configuration locations are:
 * `/etc/apt/sources.list`